gicentre/litvis/examples/tests/rawOutput.md

 > AK: `^^^elm r=answerAsString^^^` produces quotes.
 How about adding `^^^elm s=answerAsString^^^` for printing strings without quotes?
 Implementing this should be quicker than updating the docs.

 > JWO: I think we can cover this with the `m`/`markdown` output, which should not generate quotes.
 This should work for all strings that do not contain markdown formatting instructions.
-For those that do, outputing the literal with quotation marks makes sense.
+For those that do, output of the literal with quotation marks makes sense.

 ---